Private labeling is a term used to connote where someone sells a third party’s product under his own brand name.

 Whatever you choose to start with, make sure it’s a product which the market needs that is, there is a demand for it before you go ahead to start marketing it.

-Find you Product manufacturer: Because a bulk of your costs will come from how cheap you are able to get your product manufacturer to manufacture your products, you have to take the time to look carefully for the right manufacturer partnership.
+A bulk of your profit will come from how cheap you are able to get your product manufactured.
+You need to take the time to look carefully for the right manufacturing partnership.